 Reclamation of drill sites, dozer and/or track hoe roads shall be protected from erosion by utilizing grass seed and straw.
 The cost shall be paid by the daily 8 hour unit price for two helpers plus the material costs.
 A receipt of materials shall reflect the actual cost of materials.
-Maximum reimbursement for materials will not exceed the maximum amount outlined in the General Specifications.

 Cut off trenches, water bars, or ditches may be required for long, steep grades of dozer and/or track hoe roads to prevent excessive erosion.
 Dozer and track hoe time required for these functions will be paid by the bid price and documented within the form for Dozer Working Time or Track Hoe Working time.